“When are you going to stop feeling sorry for yourself and do something?”

 “Hey Momma.
 My roommate, you know, Emily?
 She’s in school for pre-med.
 Kineseiology.”
 Celia doesn’t quite pronounce it right.
 “I think she was looking for people to, um, to practice on.
 Can she look at your leg?”

 GM: Celia’s mom is more than happy to teach her how to cook.
 “It’s really such a useful thing to know.
 Everyone should learn at least a lil’ bit.”
-They start off with simple things, like roasted vegetables, which her mom calls “Like a healthy microwavable meal, since all you have to do is toss some olive oil, salt, and pepper over the veggies, then stick ’em in the oven.”
+They start off with simple things, like roasted vegetables.
+Her mom calls them, “Like a healthy microwavable meal, since all you have to do is toss some olive oil, salt, and pepper over the veggies, then stick ’em in the oven.”

 There’s no steak.
 That’s expensive.
 Produce is cheap.